 Online Blackjack

 Online blackjack is played much like traditional table blackjack – it follows the same rules and offers the same payouts.
-Online blackjack is available in hundreds of online casinos and often, it can be played without even betting real money.
-Due to the popularity of the game and the rise of gambling sites in the past couple of decades, software development companies have created more variations of blackjack than you could find in any land-based casino.
+It is available at hundreds of online casinos and can often be played without wagering real money.
+Thanks to the game’s popularity and the boom of gambling sites over the past couple of decades, software developers have created more blackjack variations than you would find in any land-based casino.

 RNG Games

-In its virtual form, blackjack is much more accessible than the traditional game offered only in licensed gambling establishments.
-It was designed to simulate the real-life game so players are presented with the familiar blackjack table, virtual chips, and cards that are dealt from a 6 or 8-deck shoe.
-When played online against a computer, the game is completely fair and players are free to use any strategies or betting systems they prefer.
+In its virtual form, blackjack is far more accessible than the traditional game found only in licensed gambling establishments.
+It is designed to simulate the real-life experience, so players see the familiar blackjack table, virtual chips, and cards dealt from a six- or eight-deck shoe.
+When played online against a computer, the game is completely fair, and players are free to apply any strategies or betting systems they prefer.

-Each deal of the cards is random, which is guaranteed by the use of complex computer software known as Random Number Generator or RNG.
-In fact, RNG is the basis of a huge number of computer games but in gambling, it is used to recreate the randomness of a shuffled deck of cards, for example.
-RNG-based blackjack lacks any patterns and sequences of cards, which is why it eliminates the usefulness of card counting, card tracking and any other type of advantage play that is still possible in brick-and-mortar casinos.
+Each deal is random, guaranteed by complex computer software known as a Random Number Generator, or RNG.
+RNG technology underpins countless computer games; in gambling, it recreates the randomness of a freshly shuffled deck of cards.
+Because RNG-based blackjack has no predictable patterns or sequences, it eliminates the effectiveness of card counting, card tracking, and other advantage play methods still possible in brick-and-mortar casinos.

 Live Dealer Blackjack

-Online blackjack players are also given the option to play against an actual dealer.
-Live casino lobbies combine the best of the two worlds – the thrill of real-life gambling with the convenience and ease of online games.
-Here, high-rollers can bet hundreds and thousands of dollars as the table limits are much more liberal.
+Online blackjack players can also choose to play against a real dealer.
+Live casino lobbies combine the best of both worlds – the thrill of in-person gambling with the convenience of online play.
+Here, high-rollers can wager hundreds or even thousands of dollars because table limits are typically more liberal.

-Live games are usually streamed from professional studios but sometimes, they are hosted by land-based casinos with dedicated live tables.
-Multiple camera angles, live chat options, and elegant casino settings create the atmosphere of being in an actual casino.
-The cards are dealt by professional dealers and the tables have 7 seats – just like in Las Vegas casinos.
+Live games are usually streamed from professional studios, though some are hosted by land-based casinos with dedicated live tables.
+Multiple camera angles, live chat options, and elegant casino settings create the feel of being in an actual casino.
+The cards are dealt by professional dealers, and the tables feature seven seats – just like those in Las Vegas.

-The games are not as fast-paced as RNG blackjack and players can enjoy the betting experience in full.
-Usually, they can choose tables with different betting limits and languages other than English.
+These games are not as fast-paced as RNG blackjack, so players can savor the betting experience.
+They can usually select tables with various betting limits and languages other than English.
 Unlike virtual blackjack, however, live tables are not always available 24/7.

 Blackjack Glossary